shermand100/PiNodeXMR/README.md

 ![screenshot setup1](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/setup1.png)

-*A note here that this menu whilst functional does require some cosmetic tweaking and unfortunatly if you break a parameter when entering new passwords the menu cycles back to the start, not just the section that failed.
+*A note here that this menu whilst functional does require some cosmetic tweaking and unfortunately if you break a parameter when entering new passwords the menu cycles back to the start, not just the section that failed.
 A work in progress.*

 First of all you'll be asked to choose a new password for the device to replace the "PiNodeXMR" password you just used in this terminal.

-**It must not be left blank, at least 8 charcters long, standard AbC123 (Don't use uncommon special characters, spaces or quotes ' or " )**
+**It must not be left blank, at least 8 characters long, standard AbC123 (Don't use uncommon special characters, spaces or quotes ' or " )**

 A re-entry check will be carried out and then proceed to setting the RPC username and password.
-The same rules apply for password charcter entry.
+The same rules apply for password character entry.
 Finally the option for Dynamic DNS client download via noip.com.
-If this is selected you will be promtped to make an account with noip.com first.
-Go to their website ansd create a free account.
-Once that has been verified continue with the PiNode-XMr menu and the client will download and configure itself, then asking for your Noip.com login.
+If this is selected you will be prompted to make an account with NoIp.com first.
+Go to their website and create a free account.
+Once that has been verified continue with the PiNode-XMr menu and the client will download and configure itself, then asking for your NoIp.com login.
 Keep the update interval as default (30), and when asked to 'run something at successful update' enter 'N'.
 That configures the .conf file.
 You will be asked to enter this information again for the client and that's it.
 Setup Complete.

 ## Web-UI: Starting your Node and General Usage

 ### Welcome page -
-I won't duplicate the homepage screenshot used above as there's not alot to say about it apart from the PiNode-XMR version number (presented version.MM.YY).
+I won't duplicate the homepage screenshot used above as there's not a lot to say about it apart from the PiNode-XMR version number (presented version.MM.YY).
 However a shout out to the guys at https://designmodo.com/ for the template of the Web-UI.
 Their template has made this build much quicker.
 Check out their site if you're ever in the need of an interface for a project.

 I'll also take this opportunity to mention that most of the displays of Node and Hardware data within all the UI are updated every 60 seconds (with the exception of the 'storage usage' section on the 'Node Status' page which updates every 4 hours), so in most cases hammering the refresh button won't provide new data until it is sourced and processed in the background.